Is It Normal To Have Depression In Schools?

 It can be normal and okay to take antidepressants in high school.
 If you require medication to feel happy, content, or productive as a teen, there is nothing wrong with you.
 Therapy is also a commonly used treatment method for major depression, and in 2019 alone, over 4 million children and teens utilized therapy or counseling services for a mental health condition such as major depressive disorder or bipolar disorder.

 Teenage life can come with several challenges and transitions.
-If you feel too busy to attend treatment in person, ask your parents about trying online therapy.
+If you are too busy to attend treatment in person, ask your parents about trying online therapy.
 Research shows that online counseling for teens with depression and anxiety is as effective as traditional in-person counseling.

 Takeaway